_edited.png)

 -

 Contestants are boats.
 There may not be any pooling of catch or transfer of catch from one boat to another.
-In the event of a mechanical failure that disables a participant's boat, a substitute boat may be used at the discretion of the tournament director.
+In the event of a mechanical failure that disables a participant's boat, a substitute boat may be used.
 Any substitution must take place at the dock, not offshore.

 -